denten-books/plain-text/main.md

 the largest barrier to comprehension of software is encoding.
 Early programmable media are burdensome, fragile, unwieldy, and most of all, visible.

-!["Magnetic card (c.
-1980) as used in the IBM MC Selectric typewriter and IBM MC Selectric Composer.
-Compatible products were available from Memorex and Scotch (3M)."
+![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
+"A simple relationship could be maintained between a typed page and a recorded card (@may_ibm_1981, 744)."
 Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.jpg)

 The principles of magnetic recording were developed by Oberlin Smith (among others), the American Engineer who also filed several inventions related to weaving looms at the end of the 19th century.
-In 1988, inspired by Edison's mechanical phonograph, Smith made public his experiments with an "electrical method" of sound recording using a "magnetized cord" (cotton mixed with hardened steel dust) as a recording medium.
+In 1888, inspired by Edison's mechanical phonograph, Smith made public his experiments with an "electrical method" of sound recording using a "magnetized cord" (cotton mixed with hardened steel dust) as a recording medium.
 These experiments were later put